PorkyProductions/UA-detect/docs/error-codes.md

   - 1601: This means that the browser has either hidden, or disabled, the `appCodeName` feature
 - 1700
   - 1701: This menas that the browser has either hidden, or disabled, the `engine` feature due to it being deprecated.
+- 1800
+  - 1801: This means that the browser does not report the verion that it is using